svermaji/SearchBigFile/Detail-README.md

 ## Recent Changes<br>
 #### On 15-Oct-2020<br>
-* Help button text color changes to 6 different colors every 1 minute.
+* Help button text color changes to 6 different colors every 30sec.

 #### On 14-Oct-2020<br>
 * Tabs added for Help and Result.